 Under this scheme, applicants are divided into four categories based on the yearly familial income.
 The subsidy rate applicable is determined by the category an applicant belongs to.
 The Economically Weaker Section or EWS category receives the maximum subsidies, while the MIG-II category receives the least.

-When considering who is not eligible for PMAY benefits, one should assess the eligibility criteria for this scheme.
-In short, the following individuals do not qualify for the subsidies or other benefits under this scheme –
+As per the eligibility criteria for PMAY, the below individuals do not qualify for the subsidies and benefits under this scheme.

-Indira Awas Yojana was launched by the Rajiv Gandhi Government in 1985 as a subs-scheme of the Rural Landless Employment Guarantee Programme (RLEGP).
+Indira Awas Yojana was launched by the Rajiv Gandhi Government in 1985 as a sub-scheme of the Rural Landless Employment Guarantee Programme (RLEGP).
 At that time, this scheme was concerned with building affordable houses for individuals below the poverty line or BPL.
-However, when the Pradhan Mantri Awas Yojana scheme came into realisation in 2015, this Indira Awas Yojana was incorporated into it.
+However, when the Pradhan Mantri Awas Yojana scheme came into realisation in 2015, the Indira Awas Yojana was incorporated into it.

-Today IAY is also known as the Pradhan Mantri Awas Yojana Gramin.
+Today, IAY is also known as the Pradhan Mantri Awas Yojana Gramin.
 Its primary goal is still the provision for affordable housing for all, irrespective of economic background.
-After its integration into PMAYG, IAY benefits are available to minorities, economically weaker sections and low-income groups.
+Since its integration into PMAYG, IAY benefits are available to minorities, economically weaker sections, and low-income groups.
 Each of these groups are liable to acquire a certain percentage of subsidies on their housing credit.

 Alternatively, they can also benefit from specialised housing unit construction, which are funded partly by the concerned state and the Central government.
 Nevertheless, like all other PMAY benefits, such units are only available to qualified applicants of this scheme.
 For instance, only individuals or families with no other pucca homes in India are qualified to receive PMAY assistance.